chartjs/Chart.js/docs/axes/cartesian/time.md

 ## Min Max Configuration

-For both the `min` and `max` properties, the value must be `string` that is parsable by your date adapter or a number with the amount of miliseconds that have elapsed since UNIX epoch.
+For both the `min` and `max` properties, the value must be `string` that is parsable by your date adapter or a number with the amount of milliseconds that have elapsed since UNIX epoch.
 In the example below the x axis will start at 7 October 2021.

 ```javascript